QuantEcon/lecture-source-py/source/rst/egm_policy_iter.rst

 Key Idea
 ==========================

-Let's start by reminding ourselves of the theory and then see how the numerics fit in
+Let's start by reminding ourselves of the theory and then see how the numerics fit in.

 Theory
 ------

-Take the model set out in :doc:`the time iteration lecture <coleman_policy_iter>`, following the same terminology and notation
+Take the model set out in :doc:`the time iteration lecture <coleman_policy_iter>`, following the same terminology and notation.

 The Euler equation is